About the Working Hours Act

 The Swedish Working Hours Act has rules about how much one may work per day, per week and per year.
 It deals with on-call time and preparedness, what breaks one has a right to, and what applies when it comes to night-time rest.

 The Working Hours Act applies, with some exceptions, to all work carried out in Sweden.
 The law applies irrespective of whether it is a Swedish or a company from abroad, as long as the activities are carried out here.

 Special rules about working hours apply for persons under 18 years of age.

 The Working Hours Act can be contracted away through collective agreements.
 The collective agreement can then either replace the Act or certain parts of it.

 The Working Hours Act is partly built upon mandatory EU regulations about the accommodation of working hours in certain respects.
-The Directive allows the labour market partners to decide working hours in the collective agreement but it includes certain minimum rules about weekly rest, daily rest and total weekly working time.
+The Directive allows the labour market partners to decide working hours in the collective agreement but it includes certain minimum requirements about weekly rest, daily rest and total weekly working time.